valentindeaconu/terraform-provider-func/README.md

 1. Create a new JavaScript file `lib.js`.
 2. Place it right next to your Terraform files.
-3. Open it and write and export your own function:
+3. Open it and write your own function:
    ```javascript
     /**
      * Check if a string includes a substring.